janantala/angular-adaptive-speech/README.md

     bower install

-This will copy the ui-tinymce files into your `components` folder, along with its dependencies.
+This will copy the speech recognition files into your `components` folder, along with its dependencies.
 Load the script files in your application:

     <script type="text/javascript" src="components/angular/angular.js"></script>
-    <script type="text/javascript" src="components/angular-adaptive-speech/adaptive-speech.js"></script>
+    <script type="text/javascript" src="components/angular-adaptive-speech/src/adaptive-speech.js"></script>

 Add the adaptive.speech module as a dependency to your application module: